sameeran4218/Customer-Support--Finetuning-GPT2/README.md

 ## Finetune a Model on your Dataset
 - Make sure the you have enough data to train the model
-- You just need to  odify this line in the notebook :-
+- You just need to modify this line in the notebook :-
-// Combine the columns into a single text field for training : df['input_text'] = df.apply(lambda row: f"Query: {row['Message']} Response: {row['Response']}", axis=1) : acoording to columns in your dataset
+// Combine the columns into a single text field for training : df['input_text'] = df.apply(lambda row: f"Query: {row['Message']} Response: {row['Response']}", axis=1) :
+acoording to columns in your dataset
 - Run the notebook, modify the training arguments, outputs according to your needs
 - Your model is ready